All donations are greatly appreciated! There are 3 easy ways to give:

 - Check (make checks payable to Haitians Helping Haitians and mail to 105 Locust Lane, Willow Street, PA 17584)

-Note: If you would like your donations to go towards one of the ministry needs listed below then make a notation in the note area, otherwise all donations will go towards the general fund.
+Note: If you would like your donations to go towards one of the ministry needs listed below then make a notation in the "Enter Note" area on the PayPal site, otherwise all donations will go towards the general fund.

 Buy a Goat: Just $100.00 will buy a goat.
 While it is wonderful to respond to the current food crisis in Haiti, a goat will help long term.
 It provides a source of income and food.
 Keeping the goat until it has multiple offspring will allow the goat project to keep bringing dreams true year after year.
 The first offspring will be donated to another family in the community.
 In that way, the number of families who receive goats continue to multiply!

 Community Center: Thanks to your generosity, the training center is being built!
-Your gifts will allow us to continue finishing the first phase of the project and start building a much-needed security wall around the land.
+Your gifts will allow us to continue with the second phase of the project as well as address some erosion that is happening near the river at the site.
 Your investment currently helps to supply jobs for local Haitians.
 In the future, it will provide Haitians with the opportunity to learn job skills required to get much-needed jobs.

 - Bible School: We envision a 6-month commitment where students will be taught and encouraged in their walk with God.
 They will have an opportunity to put into practice what they learn by reaching out to their own communities.